2 Days in Barcelona: A Perfect Weekend Itinerary (+Map & Tips)

 Mercat de la Boqueria is a great place to visit in Barcelona, but it can get really busy.
 If you rather visit a quieter market, you may want to check out the Santa Caterina Market, Mercat del Ninot, Sant Antoni Market, or one of the other 19th century indoor markets in Barcelona.
 However, all these are a bit further away from the main tourist areas…

-Good to know: Barcelona indoor markets are open daily from morning till evening, except on Sundays.
+Good to know: Barcelona indoor markets are open daily from morning to evening, except on Sundays.
 So if you are visiting Barcelona for a weekend, make sure to plan your market visits on Friday or Saturday!

 Barcelona Gothic Quarter & Old Town